 Because the announcement of the final deadlines for claims for past periods of care led to such a large number of requests for assessments, we know that the NHS will take a while to process them.
 We expect the NHS to prioritise current cases (where the person is still alive and needs ongoing care) over past cases where there is no longer a need for financial help with care needs.

 However, we would also expect NHS organisations to keep people informed about the progress of their claim.
 If your claim is approved, the Department for Health guidance on redress requires interest to be paid for all of the time since the period of care concerned.

-- Department of Health National Framework for NHS Continuing Healthcare and NHS-funded Nursing Care - on GOV.UK website
+- The Department for Health National Framework for NHS Continuing Healthcare and NHS-funded Nursing Care on GOV.UK website